junxit/us-congress-bills-117/metadata.md

 - 2021-10-12 — Placed on the Union Calendar, Calendar No. 98.
 - 2021-10-12 — Reported by the Committee on Small Business.
 H. Rept.
 117-138.
 - 2021-10-12 — Reported by the Committee on Small Business.
 H. Rept.
 117-138.
+- 2021-11-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-02 — Considered as unfinished business. (consideration: CR H6100-6101)
+- 2021-11-02 — Considered under suspension of the rules. (consideration: CR H6088-6090)
+- 2021-11-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3462.
+- 2021-11-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-02 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2021-11-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 350). (text: CR H6088-6089)
+- 2021-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 350).(text: CR H6088-6089)